sanketvagal/the-toxicity-prediction-challenge-ii/README.md

 	For Windows machines:
 	`docker run -v %cd%/output:/usr/src/app/output -m 13g --cpus=8 -e PYTHONUNBUFFERED=1 the-toxicity-prediction-challenge-ii`.

+	Update the -m value as per the memory and —cpus as per the number of cpus to be allocated

 5. The final submission.csv file will be generated in the `the-toxicity-prediction-challenge-ii/output` folder

 ### Steps to execute the python script via command line